mlox/mlox/mlox/mlox_readme.txt

 - optimally reorders your load order to avoid known problems, where "optimally" is relative to the quality and coverage of the rule-base.
-(Currently the rule-base needs lots of work, of course).
+(Currently the rule-base knows about many of the popular Morrowind mods, but there is more work to be done to include more mods).
 - warns about missing pre-requisites
 - warns about plugin conflicts
 - prints notes for things you might want to know about a mod, but may have overlooked in the Readme, or things discussed in forum posts you may have missed.
-- customizable via a separate user rules file
+- mlox is customizable via a separate user rules file.
 - can also check someone else's load list, you can paste the list into the mlox GUI, or load the list from a file.
-- runs on Windows or Linux :)
+- it runs on Windows or Linux! :)

+(Note that mlox does not tell you if you have missing Meshes or Textures, it is only a load order tool, and does not report problems with resources).

 ------------------------------------------------------------
 o Installation and quick start